meghartwick/Population-Adaptations/README.md

 # Assembly and Annotation

-The first step in any population analysis is to assemble, annotate and QA/QC the genomes. `assemble_annotate_ST.sh` is a executable program that takes a fastq file and the identifier that you would like to assign as its input.
+The first step in any population analysis is to assemble, annotate and QA/QC the genomes. `assemble_annotate_ST.sh` is an executable program that takes a fastq file and the identifier that you would like to assign as its input.
 The fastqc file is evaluated by fastqc, trimmed for adapters and low quality reads in trimmomatic and assembled with SPAdes.
 The assembley is evaluated by Quast then annotated by Prokka.
 The final step in this program is to assign a *Vibrio parahaemolyticus* sequence type (ST) with SRTS2.

 Usage
 ```